playcanvas/blog/_posts/2023-04-26-wordpress-to-jekyll-a-case-study.markdown

 - Costs for our blog are now a big, fat $0.
 - We have eliminated a potential security vulnerability associated with our public WordPress instance.
-- We can run automation tools over our Markdown to format it, correct spelling mistakes, fix links and so on.
+- We can run automation tools over our Markdown to format it, correct spelling mistakes, fix links, etc.
 - We can easily manipulate Markdown with a modern editing environment such as Visual Studio Code.
+- All content is now under version control providing revision history, diffing and so on.
 - We can take contributions to the blog via GitHub's pull request mechanism.
 - We have fine-grain control over the HTML and styling of posts using Jekyll themes.
 - Now that the posts are stored in generic Markdown, we can easily migrate to other blogging platforms in the future (should we wish to do so).

-OK, but what about the cons?
-I have to tell you - I genuinely can't think of any!
-Seriously, feel free to ping me on Twitter if you think I'm missing something here.
+OK, but what about the cons? 🤔 I have to tell you - I genuinely can't think of any!
+Seriously, feel free to ping me on [Twitter](https://twitter.com/willeastcott/) if you think I'm missing something here.
 But I wish we had taken this step years ago.

 ### Open Source and Open to Contributions